DifficultyEasy, mostly level, and paved for first 0.25 miles. Moderate with some up and down sections thereafter.

 Length1 mile one way, from Horse Camp to Whiskeytown Environmental School (NEED Camp) entrance bridge.

 DirectionsFrom the Whiskeytown Visitor Center, drive south on Kennedy Memorial Drive for about one mile.
 At the Kennedy Memorial, just before driving across the Clair A. Hill Whiskeytown Dam, turn left onto Paige Bar Road.
 Continue on this road for approximately two miles.
 You’ll drive past the Mount Shasta Mine Trailhead and Whiskeytown Cemetery.
-When the road forks, turn left onto the gravel road.
-After about 0.3 miles, you come to two large campsites and a vault toilet.
+When the road forks, follow the sign and road to the left onto the gravel road (if you go straight, you will hit the Whiskeytown Environmental School bridge over Clear Creek and you'll have to turn around).
+Up a hill after about 0.3 miles, you come to two large campsites and a vault toilet.
 This is Horse Camp which also serves as the trailhead for Guardian Rock Trail.
+The trail is marked by a small brown sign on the right.

-water spigot is located across the gravel parking lot.
-Be sure you are displaying your entrance pass in your vehicle and be sure and lock your vehicle and take valuables with you.
+A water spigot is located across the gravel parking lot if you need to fill your water bottle.
+Also, be sure you are displaying your entrance pass in your vehicle and be sure and lock your vehicle and take valuables with you.

 At the gravel bar, you can hear and see the swift-moving water of Clear Creek.
 Stick your hand in the water and feel how cold it is - this water comes from the bottom of Whiskeytown Lake and it’s about 45 to 50 degrees!
 The cold water is important because it is the temperature that salmon need to spawn in the Sacramento River and Clear Creek.
 If water was only released from the top of the lake, which is much warmer, salmon could not survive.

-Continuing on, the trail parallels the rocky, rugged Clear Creek Canyon, ending at the road bridge entrance to Whiskeytown Environmental School.
+Once back on the main trail, continue upstream paralleling the rocky, rugged Clear Creek Canyon.
+The trail ends at the road bridge entrance to Whiskeytown Environmental School.
 At this point, turn around and follow your footsteps back to the trailhead at Horse Camp or turn right onto the roadway to make the hike into a 1.5 mile loop.
 If you turn right onto the paved roadway, in about 100 meters, just up the hill, turn right onto the gravel road, Paige Bar Road, and follow this back to the trailhead.